English language proficiency

 Intensive English Centres and the Intensive English High School have resourcing arrangements separate to the resources allocated under this equity loading.

-- This loading is to be used to support the English language learning of EAL/D students in your school in the year for which it is allocated.
+- This loading is to be used to support the English language learning of EAL/D students in your school in the year for which it is provided.

 - This loading may be allocated as a teaching component, as flexible funding or a combination of both.